juspay/hyperswitch-web/README.md

   - **`HYPERSWITCH_SECRET_KEY`:** The API key of your Hyperswitch account that is used to authenticate API requests from your merchant server.

   - **`HYPERSWITCH_SERVER_URL`:** The URL of the Hyperswitch backend server.
 You may use our Sandbox URL (https://sandbox.hyperswitch.io).
 To do this, go to the Hyperswitch Dashboard, find the "Developers" section, then click on [API Keys](https://app.hyperswitch.io/dashboard/developer-api-keys).
 Here you can generate an API key (`HYPERSWITCH_SECRET_KEY`) and copy your publishable key (`HYPERSWITCH_PUBLISHABLE_KEY`).<br>
 Alternatively, you can specify that your backend is running locally (e.g. http://localhost:8080).
 In this case, you will need to create the API key and publishable key locally.
-See this [guide](https://github.com/juspay/hyperswitch/blob/main/docs/try_local_system.md#try-out-our-apis) on how to do this.
+Read this [hyperswitch docs](https://github.com/juspay/hyperswitch/blob/main/docs/try_local_system.md) on how to do this.

   - **`HYPERSWITCH_CLIENT_URL`:** The URL of your hosted Hyperswitch SDK (e.g. http://localhost:9050).
 You may also use our Sandbox URL (https://beta.hyperswitch.io/v1).